MIRACLE ON 42ND STREET

-Ken Aguado (Executive Producer) has been a studio executive and producer for over 25 years.
-In addition to producing, he has also written dozens of articles about filmmaking and is also the author of the bestselling how-to book, The Hollywood Pitching Bible.
-His producer credits include The Salton Sea, starring Val Kilmer for Warner Bros, Sexual Life, starring Kerry Washington and Anne Heche for Showtime, and the film Standing Up, written and directed by DJ Caruso (Disturbia) His most recent film, An Interview with God, which he also wrote, will be in theaters in 2018.
+Ken Aguado (Executive Producer) has been a studio executive, producer and screenwriter for over 25 years.
+In addition to producing, he has also written dozens of articles about filmmaking and is also the author of the bestselling textbook, The Hollywood Pitching Bible.
+His credits include The Salton Sea, starring Val Kilmer for Warner Bros, Sexual Life, starring Kerry Washington and Anne Heche for Showtime, and the film Standing Up, written and directed by DJ Caruso (Disturbia) His most recent film, An Interview with God (2018), which he also wrote, is now on Netflix.

 Jules Howe (Co-Producer) is the founder and executive producer of Crooked Sidewalk Films.
 Her credits include Cupid’s Proxy released by Freestyle Digital Media and The Adventures of Catty Wompus based on characters from her children’s book series.
 She’s a founding board member of the Cinematic Arts and Technology Foundation of Cal State Monterey Bay whose goal is to empower at-risk youth through year-round community programs that investigate, educate and celebrate the cinematic arts.